 In the Gospels the good news was that the prophesied kingdom was near -- for, even though it was not yet specifically offered to them, the King was in their midst (Matt.
 4:17, 23).
-The message preached by Christ is called the "Gospel of the Kingdom" in Matt.
+The message preached by Christ is called "the Gospel of the kingdom" in Matt.
 4:27, and other passages, and in Matt.
-4:17 it gives the substance of that preaching.
-"From that time Jesus began to preach, and to say, 'Repent!
-For the kingdom of heaven is at hand!"
+4:17 it gives the substance of that preaching: "From that time Jesus began to preach, and to say, 'Repent! for the kingdom of heaven is at hand!"
 This was John the Baptist's message also (Matt.
 3:2).
 "The seventy" were sent out to say, "The kingdom of God is come nigh unto you" (Luke 10:9).

-Early in the book of Acts the message was modified to include the, then accomplished, death and resurrection of Christ.
-There was renewed emphasis on repentance -- due to the fact they had not only rejected their Messiah, they had murdered Him (Acts 2:23; 3:15; 7:52).
+Early in the book of Acts the message was modified to include the then accomplished death and resurrection of Christ.
+There was also renewed emphasis on repentance -- due to the fact they had not only rejected their Messiah, they had murdered Him (Acts 2:23; 3:15; 7:52).
 While the expression "Gospel of the Kingdom" is not used in these chapters it surely applies, for the kingdom was then even nearer.
 It was specifically offered to them (Acts 3:19 - 21).
 It was not to be established immediately upon the resurrection of Christ (Acts 1:6 - 8), yet only the repentance of Israel and the prophesied events of the Tribulation had to transpire first (Acts 3:19 - 21).
-Not one day or event of the Age of Grace is included in the "restitution of all things, which God hath spoken by the mouth of all His Holy prophets since the world began" (Acts 3:21).
-The destruction of Jerusalem and the temple in seventy ad were a prophesied part of the political "times of the Gentiles" (Luke 21:24) which runs concurrent with this spiritual times of the Gentiles -- the Age of Grace.
-This prophesied judgment on the unbelieving Jews is not linked directly to the Age of Grace or to the Body of Christ.
+Not one day or event of the Age of Grace is included in the "restitution of all things, which God hath spoken by the mouth of all His holy prophets since the world began."
+The destruction of Jerusalem and the temple in 70 a.d. were a prophesied part of the political "Times of the Gentiles" (Luke 21:24).
+This event is not linked directly to the Age of Grace or to the Body of Christ.
+1